zarifRahman/zarifRahman/README.md

 ### Hi there 👋, Zarif Shahriar Rahman

 # Zarif Shahriar Rahman
-I'm Zarif from Bangladesh, and I work on Design and Development.
+I'm Zarif from 🇧🇩 , and I work on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as working in CSS.

-Let's learn something new [Visit my Blog](https://zarif-dev-diaries.vercel.app/)
+Let's learn something new :zap [Visit my Blog](https://zarif-dev-diaries.vercel.app/)

 ## Skills and Experience
 * 📟 Next JS